4 tips and 1 tool that will help you perfect your slide design

 Stick to one consistent visual style when designing your slide deck.
 Use the same typeface (or two), the same color palette, and photographs in the same style throughout.
 This helps ensure that audience members don’t have to do extra work during the presentation to process new or unexpected visual elements.
 That way they can focus on the meaning of what you are presenting.

-Arrange and Layout your Slides with Care
+Arrange and layout your slides with care

 When you create your slides, pay special attention to how you arrange elements.
 Arranging them haphazardly can obscure meaning and confuse the audience.
 Here are several aspects of arranging you should focus on when designing your slides: